ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 interface down, igp down, and igp peer abnormal from P2.

-These alarms are aggregated and analyzed by the controller/incident management server, and then the network incident 'vpn unavailable' is triggered by the controller/incident management server.
+These alarms are aggregated and analyzed by the controller/incident server, and then the network incident 'vpn unavailable' is triggered by the controller/incident server.
 If the network incident 'vpn unavailable' is repeated, the problem can be raised.

-Note that incident management server can rely on data correlation technology such as service impact analysis and data analytic component to evaluate the real effect on the relevant service and understand whether lower level or device level network anomaly, e.g., igp down, has impact on the service.
+Note that incident server within the controller can rely on data correlation technology such as service impact analysis and data analytic component to evaluate the real effect on the relevant service and understand whether lower level or device level network anomaly, e.g., igp down, has impact on the service.